younes-makhchan/wayflow/README.md

 # WayFlow

-WayFlow is a powerful, intuitive Python library for building sophisticated AI-powered assistants.
+WayFlow is a intuitive Python library for building sophisticated AI-powered assistants.
 It includes a standard library of plan steps to streamline the creation of AI-powered assistants, supports re-usability and is ideal for rapid development.

 ## Get started